magaerttner/mbqd-website/content/funding/network.md

       <img src="/logos/isoquant.jpg" alt="SFB 1225 ISOQUANT">
     </a>
   </div>
-  <span style="float: right; width: 70%; padding: 40px 0px">We are funded by the DFG within the Collaborative Research Center ISQOQUANT (SFB1225).
+  <span style="float: right; width: 70%; padding-top: 40px">We are funded by the DFG within the Collaborative Research Center ISOQUANT (SFB1225).
 Within this network we study entanglement in quantum fields (Project A06) and the dynamics of disordered quantum systems (Project A05) in collaboration with experimental and theoretical groups.</span>
 </div>

 <div class="img-row">